 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at the University of Dundee, including externships and other clinical offerings, is subject to determination by the WCL, Office of the Registrar.
 WCL students will be enrolled in regularly scheduled classes alongside fellow Dundee students.

 The following is a selection of courses that may be offered.
-For more detailed course listings, please contact the The Office of Global Opportunities at firstname.lastname@example.org.
+For more detailed course listings, please send emails to the Office of Global Opportunities at firstname.lastname@example.org.

 - International Law of Natural Resources

 - International and Comparative Petroleum Law and Policy